kbroman/RStudioConf2019Slides/ReadMe.md

 # Links to slides from rstudio::conf 2019

-Links to slides to talks at the 2019 [rstudio::conf](https://www.rstudio.com/conference/)
+Links to slides to talks and posters at the 2019 [rstudio::conf](https://www.rstudio.com/conference/)

 Schedule: <https://www.rstudio.com/conference/#speakers>